l7aur/SlotsMachine/README.md

   - Tier 2 → x 5
   - Tier 3 → x 1.25
   - Tier 4 → x 0.5
-- no identical symbols -> all points are lost, no return
+- no identical symbols → all points are lost, no return

 Detailed description of the project, its purpose, features, and functionalities.

 ## Installation

-Instructions on how to install the project, including any dependencies and setup required.
+Download the project and the Qt dependencies and run it in a Java IDE.

 ## Usage

-Guidelines and examples on how to use the project, including code snippets or commands.
+After you run the project a pop-up window appears with 2 buttons: Roll and Exit.
+The Exit Button closes the app while the Roll Button initializes a roll.
+In addition to that there is the game screen itself that is initialized with 9 Tier 1s elements, the Sold text field that shows how much points are in the account at the current roll and the Bid Field where the player can choose a value to bid.
+(The field is as stupid proof as I could imagine).
+When the Roll Button is pressed  new pop-up window appears that shows the result of the roll and the new sold that is in the account.

 ## Further developments